More about Petronet LNG Limited

 |---|---|

-PETRONET's forward EPS being higher than its trailing EPS suggests that the company is expected to generate stronger profits this year.
-This points to improving financial performance, with PETRONET anticipated to deliver better earnings than it did in the prior year.
+PETRONET's forward EPS being higher than its trailing EPS indicates that the company is expected to achieve greater profitability this financial year.
+This suggests improving earnings and a stronger financial position compared to the previous year's performance.

 Price projections: